-Cowles Library is the main library of Drake University.
+Cowles Library is the main library of Drake University and the largest private college academic library in Iowa.
 The Library provides extensive print and electronic resources used in class assignments and research.
 Faculty librarians and Library staff work with researchers and students at every stage of the research process and provide instruction in cutting-edge research methods.
-Librarians teach several First Year Experience and J-Term classes and also offer specialized courses which focus on effective research, information literacy and critical thinking skills.
+Librarians teach several First Year Experience and J-Term classes and offer specialized courses which focus on effective research, information literacy and critical thinking skills.

-Cowles Library is the largest private college academic library in lowa.
-Print resources include more than half a million books, government documents and scholarly journals.
-A rapidly growing e-book collection of more than 320,000 volumes is available.
-The Library provides an extensive collection of online resources including more than 250 electronic databases, covering the entire range of subjects and academic disciplines at Drake.
-The high quality and broad scope of the Library's electronic resources is a distinguishing feature of the Drake learning experience.
-Cowles was the first library in lowa to offer an online service (called SuperSearch) that accesses multiple databases in a single search.
-The Library provides access to Web of Science and other resources that are generally accessible only to major research universities.
+Cowles Library houses more than 300,000 books, government documents, and scholarly journals.
+Students can also access an extensive collection of online resources, including an ever-expanding collection of more than 500,000 eBooks and more than 250 databases covering the entire range of academic disciplines at Drake.
+The high quality and broad scope of the library's electronic resources is a distinguishing feature of the Drake learning experience.
+Cowles was the first library in lowa to offer an online service (SuperSearch) that accesses dozens of databases in a single search.